ArthurCose/Scriptable-OpenNetBattle-Server/README.md

   - Case insensitive
 - Background Texture: string
   - Requires "custom" Background
+  - Path to background image file
 - Background Animation: string
   - Requires "custom" Background
-  - Path to Background .animation file
+  - Path to background .animation file
   - One animation state "BG"
     - First frame of this animation determines background repetition
   - Excluding this will use texture size for background repetition